TARIFUDDIN/equity-trading-platform/README.md

 - Prevents catastrophic losses through automated threshold monitoring
 - 30% reduction in maximum drawdown during backtests
 - Provides institutional-grade risk controls typical of hedge funds

-**Interview talking point:** "Risk management is what separates profitable traders from bankrupt ones.
-I implemented multiple overlapping risk controls so if one metric gets hit, the system still has safeguards.
-This is how real trading firms operate."

 ---

 ### 4. **Intelligent Caching System** (`cache.py`)